fpv-iplab/ENIGMA-51/README.md

   <img src="Images/enigma_16_videos_compressed.gif"/>
 </div>

-ENIGMA-51 is a new egocentric dataset composed of 51 videos acquired in an industrial laboratory.
-The subjects interact with industrial tools such as an electric screwdriver and pliers, as well as with electronic instruments such as a power supply and an oscilloscope while executing the steps to complete the procedure.
+ENIGMA-51 is a new egocentric dataset acquired in an industrial scenario by 19 subjects who followed instructions to complete the repair of electrical boards using industrial tools (e.g., electric screwdriver) and equipments (e.g., oscilloscope).
 ENIGMA-51 has been annotated with a rich set of annotations which allows to study large variety of tasks, especially tasks related to human-object interactions.

 You can download the ENIGMA-51 dataset and its annotations from the [project web page](https://iplab.dmi.unict.it/ENIGMA-51/).